anarchitech/classimp/README.md

 The [original classimp repo](https://github.com/3b/classimp) hasn't been updated since 2017.
 The only modifications here facilitated running it on a local machine with libassimp4.1.
-Other changes may be made to "bring it up to speed" (we actually have libassimp5x available and that's next) ... then again they may not.
+Other changes may be forthcoming ...

 We're sharing it here in case someone else runs into the same speedbumps we did.
 ;)  If you're playing along with some of [cbaggers](https://github.com/cbaggers/) fun [youtube efforts](https://www.youtube.com/watch?v=82o5NeyZtvw) and running a current build of your os of choice/lisp you'll undoubtedly need to do something similar.